-Continuing our series of posts featuring some of the memorable characters from our books, today we welcome Detective Inspector David Snow, the man responsible for saving Kate Devereau in The Last Life.
-Not that the book had a particularly successful conclusion, hopefully he will be in a talkative mood today.
+Continuing our series of posts featuring some of the memorable characters from our books, today we welcome Detective Inspector David Snow, the man responsible for saving Kate Devereau in Out of Time.
+Not that the book had a particularly successful conclusion for him, but hopefully he will be in a talkative mood today.

 As he walks into my office, I am struck again, by how much he reminds me of Tom Selleck.
 The same smile and boyish demeanour, but starting to show the signs of wear around the edges.